Tori Spelling Husband Dean Avoids Jail In Support Tiff, Seen On Shopping Spree

 A post shared by Dean McDermott (@imdeanmcdermott) on

-But even though Dean McDermott just escaped time in jail by making a small dent in the $100k he owes his ex wife, Mary Jo Eustace, he was back out again shopping for luxury baby goods on Friday according to Radaronline.
+But even though Dean McDermott just escaped time in jail by making a small dent in the $100k he owes his ex-wife, Mary Jo Eustace, he was back out again shopping for luxury baby goods on Friday according to Radaronline.
 Tori Spelling and husband Dean are not the type of parents to let their baby go without the best that money can buy, and so McDermott was out on the hunt for more items for their fifth child.

 RELATED REPORTS BY INQUISITR